urirmz/Portfolio/Oracle Java SE 21 Developer Professional 1Z0-830/21 New features.md

-Local Variable Type Inference ("var" reserved type name) Detects automatically the datatype of a variable based on the surrounding context A variable can be named var
+Local Variable Type Inference ("var" reserved type name) Detects automatically the datatype of a variable based on the surrounding context Can only be used inside a method or constructor body A variable can be named var
     Constraints
       Cannot be used in method arguments, class field declarations, as a Generic type, or to declare lambda expressions Requires explicit non-null initialization
-    Is not allowed in a compound declaration
+      Java prohibits type inference if the type of the array is not specified explicitly in the array initializer Is not allowed in a compound declaration
         var sb1 = new StringBuffer(), sb2 = new StringBuffer(); // Incorrect